 Principles that control inheritance, with examples chosen from plant and animal research, population genetics, cytogenetics, molecular genetics, and current work on human genetics.

 Prerequisites: BIO 218 (may be taken concurrently) or BIO 120/BIO 120D and Two courses in chemistry.
-Corequisites: Registration in BIO 333 is required.
+Corequisites: Concurrent registration in BIO 333 is required.
 Offered: Fall.

 BIO 333 • Genetics Lab 1 Credit